adamdjbrett/doctrineofdiscovery.org/_posts/2023-10-10-conference-schedule.md

 - For a detailed campus map visit [maps.syracuse.edu](https://maps.syracuse.edu/)

 #### In the Court of the Conqueror
-"In the Court of the Conqueror"

-written and performed by george emilio sanchez

-In collaboration with visual artist Patty Ortiz
+"In the Court of the Conqueror" written and performed by george emilio sanchez and in collaboration with visual artist Patty Ortiz.

 #### Techical Assistance